dwilder/jokeapp/README.md

 ## App Config

 The project has minimal configuration.
-For simplicity and testing purposes, the Google Translate API key can be used form the config file.
-If this is not supplied, then fallback languages supported by the JokeAPI are included here.
+For simplicity and testing purposes, the Google Translate API key `GCP_API_KEY` can be used from the config file.
+If this is not supplied, or `USE_SUPPORTED_LANGUAGES == true`, then `SUPPORTED_LANGUAGES` are used which are the languages supported by the JokeAPI.

 ```app.config.js
 const APP_CONFIG = {